ufjschool/ob-s14/drafts/final/Psychics.md

 The most powerful part of our bodies is our higher consciousness.
 It is soul-driven and will not steer us wrong if we learn to tune into it.
 The energy field compromises everything: the mind, body and soul.
 It takes care of our physical and non-physical, she said.
 A type of nonproductive thought pattern is experienced by people who live in fear from past experiences that are brought into the present and future.

 Green is working on her certification as a Certified Holistic Nurse through the American Holistic Nurses Association.
 On her down time, Green works at the Wellness Center that she and her husband have owned for almost 35 years.
-She also enjoys the company of her husband, three children and her 85-year-old mother.
+She also enjoys the company of her husband, Adlai; three children, Ian, Arielle and Alexa; and her 85-year-old mother, Harriet Storyk.
 She anticipates writing another book in a couple of years.

 “We are amazing beings with all the answers within ourselves to lead a healthy and productive life,” Green said.